bitcointranscripts/bitcointranscripts/wasabi-research-club/coinshuffle-plusplus-part-2.md

 And just in information, theoretically, this, I mean, this is not a proper explanation, but at least if you look at the number of bits here, that makes sense, right?
 We have n messages altogether because we have n users.
 And let's say every message has b bits.
-So, if you have the list of the power sums here, we have n times b bits and n times b bits is is the same amount of information and because we used to use a proper encoding like this or some thing is just one encoding of a list of messages you can decode it back and get the messages back but for this to work we need finite field arithmetic and that's why we do sums and finite fields instead of just XOR.
+So, if you have the list of the power sums here, we have n times b bits and n times b bits is is the same amount of information and because we used to use a proper encoding like this power sum thing is just one encoding of a list of messages you can decode it back and get the messages back but for this to work we need finite field arithmetic and that's why we do sums and finite fields instead of just XOR.
 This wouldn't work if you used XOR.

 ## Disruption.